nigelhorne/gedcom/README.md

 Print today's family anniversaries.

-Given your family tree as a gedcom, gedcal will tell you whose birthday it is and who diea on this day.
+Given your family tree as a gedcom, gedcal will tell you whose birthday it is and who died on this day.

+Try adding this to your crontab:
+	23 5 * * * gedcal -dl gedcom-file.ged